i-MSCP/plugins/incubator/Postgrey/README.md

 # i-MSCP Postgrey plugin

-Plugin which allow to run postgrey policy server for Postfix with i-MSCP
+Plugin which allows to run postgrey policy server for Postfix with i-MSCP

 ## Introduction